The Measure of Quality

 Begin taking measurements.
 With each measurement the following occurs...

-• The green LED blinks, the gage BEEPS twice, and the resultant measurement value is displayed in large numerals at the bottom of the display.
+• The gage will emit two audible "BEEPS" and the resultant measurement value is displayed in large numerals at the bottom of the gage display.

-- "n" is total number of individual measurements taken in the current batch (i.e. B4) so far.
+- "n" is total number of measurements recorded in the current batch (i.e. B1).

--a “pass” or “fail” determination is made for the 90% rule based on the user-specified NDFT value.
-(90% of measurements must be >NDFT)
+- a "pass" or "fail" determination is made for the 90% rule based upon the user-specified NDFT value.
+(90% of measurements must be > NDFT)

 NOTES: